ItsYeWolfie/javascript-concepts/README.md

 The code above will throw a `ReferenceError` because the `job` variable is in the temporal dead zone, and the `x` variable is not defined.

-- Because it is a safer way to declare variables, because it prevents us from using variables before they are declared.
+- Because it is a safer way to declare variables because it prevents us from using variables before they are declared.
 It makes it easier to avoid and catch errors.
-Accessing a variable before it is declared is a common mistake, and it is a common source of bugs, and should be avoided.
+Accessing a variable before it is declared is a common mistake, and it is a common source of bugs and should be avoided.
 - Makes const variables more useful, because they are now immutable, and we can't accidentally change them.

 #### Hoisting